wala/WALA/README-Gradle.md

 e.g. by editing the `@Fork`, `@Warmup`, and `@Measurement` annotations in the benchmark source.

+#### JMH Macrobenchmarks

+A few larger-scale, end-to-end tasks live alongside the microbenchmarks in `core/src/jmh/java`, under the `com.ibm.wala.benchmarks` package.
+Unlike the microbenchmarks above, which measure tightly-scoped operations in isolation, each macrobenchmark runs a complete analysis task just as a real WALA user or a unit test would.
+For example, `core/src/jmh/java/com/ibm/wala/benchmarks/callgraph/CallGraphBenchmark.java` reuses `CallGraphTest.testHelloAllEntrypoints()` verbatim as its workload.
+Because these tasks take seconds rather than microseconds, they use JMH’s single-shot time mode, in which each iteration is a single invocation.
+The `jmh` task described above runs these macrobenchmarks alongside the microbenchmarks.
+Expect them to take several seconds per iteration, so consider limiting the warmup and measurement iteration counts while developing a new benchmark.

 #### Useful Command-Line Flags

 Among Gradle’s command-line flags, I have found the following